murrelljenna/kafka-enrichment-pipeline/readme.md

 ### consumer.py

-Run using `pipenv run consumer.py`
+Run using `pipenv run python ./consumer.py`

 Reads from the second kafka topic ('enriched\_buildings') and stores it in postgres database.
 Continually polls until keyboard interrupt.